 Kim Stefansson is the Public Relations Coordinator for the Escambia County School District (ECSD), an organization responsible for the education of over 40,000 students in over 70 schools and other district-owned sites.
 ECSD is also one of the county's largest employers.
 Stefansson graduated from Towson University in Maryland with a B.S.
 Degree in Mass Communication and was commissioned into the US Navy.
 Her service was primarily as a Public Affairs Officer taking her literally around the world before arriving in Pensacola.
-She retired from the Navy and soon found a new adventure in education, earned a Master’s Degree from UWF, and taught for 10 years before becoming the District’s PR Coordinator five years ago.
+She retired from the Navy and soon found a new adventure in education, earned a Master’s Degree from UWF, and taught for 10 years before becoming the District’s PR Coordinator in 2014.
 Her theme for this year is #NetConnect, short for Networking and Connections, and she hopes all members and friends of FPRA Pensacola will get out often to connect with one another and find the perfect people to network with for that next big project.

 Vice President of Membership/President Elect

 Josh Newby is the Marketing/Communications Director for Council on Aging of West Florida, where his responsibilities include media relations, event management, community advocacy, marketing and advertising, and overseeing fund development.
 Previously he served as editor at Ballinger Publishing and a communications specialist at University of West Florida.